Krishan Avtaar

-Krishan Avtaar is a 1993 Indian Hindi-language action film directed by Ashok Gaikwad and produced by Raajiv Kumar, starring Mithun Chakraborty, Somy Ali, Hashmat Khan, Paresh Rawal and Sujata Mehta.
+Krishan Avtaar is a 1993 Indian Hindi-language action film directed by Ashok Gaikwad, produced by Raajiv Kumar, co-produced by Kalyaani Singh and Maann Singh, starring Mithun Chakraborty, Somy Ali, Hashmat Khan, Paresh Rawal and Sujata Mehta.

 Plot

 Police Inspector Krishan Kumar lives a middle class life with his lovely wife, Suman.
-Suman gets pregnant and gives birth to a baby girl but tragically passes away, leaving Krishan widowed, heart-broken and devastated.
+Suman gets pregnant and gives birth to a baby girl but dies, leaving Krishan widowed, heart-broken and devastated.
 Krishan also encounters a tumor, which is presently inoperable, and may eventually lead to his death.
 Then a large number of the city's children go missing, and Krishan, together with Inspector Avtaar are assigned to investigate this matter.
 They are also asked to investigate the murder of fellow police inspector Vishnu Sawant.
 Krishan's investigation leads him to corruption in his very own department; the involvement of a prominent minister in the government; and the daughter of Inspector Sawant himself.
 Faced with failing health and vision, Krishan must make his move quickly before he becomes totally disabled from doing any more police work.